Memphis pastor who was on ‘American Idol,’ ‘The Voice’ charged with identity theft

-MEMPHIS, Tenn. — A well-known Shelby County pastor who appeared on “American Idol” and “The Voice” was arrested and charged with identity theft.
+MEMPHIS, Tenn.
+(WREG) — A well-known Tennessee pastor who appeared on singing competitions “American Idol” and “The Voice” was arrested and charged with identity theft.

-Pastor Steven Flockhart of 901 Church was charged with identity theft and theft of merchandise $2,500-$10,000 on Thursday.
+Pastor Steven Flockhart of 901 Church in Shelby County was charged with identity theft and theft of merchandise $2,500-$10,000 on Thursday.

 Flockhart is known for his brief success on “American Idol” and NBC’s “The Voice” in 2012.